 Those foreigners who acquired the resident status by marrying a Japanese or those Nikkeis, those who work in the company, interns, international students, etc. must obtain this important card.

 However, if you hold any of the following statuses, then you will not be issued with residence card:

 *Special permanent residents will be issued a Special Permanent Residence Certificate, not a residence card.

 The residence card is equipped with an IC chip to prevent falsification.
-Beside a photo (for over 16 years old), all of the following information is also shown.
+And it has listed all the information below:

 - Date of birth